updated February 2011, minor revisions February 2014

 Has any thought been put into making the scheme accessible for people without capital assets?
 For instance, would cash-rich individuals be willing to club together to purchase a unit for renting out?

 We have discussed this possibility at length, and we are sympathetic.
 If people came forward with money offering to buy a house to rent out we would consider it.
 We have to get the balance right in terms of tenant and owner participation in community decisions.

-Do we foresee people buying houses and not living there?
-Will we allow rentals?
+Do people buy houses and not live here?
+Do we allow rentals?

 We expect people who buy houses to want to live in the community.
 However, we recognise that people may want or need to live elsewhere for periods of time, and our associate member policy allows for this.
 We will allow rentals, but there will be a cap of 20% on the number of buy to let properties.
 Temporary rentals will be counted within this number, but if this number is exceeded and a member wishes to temporarily rent out their house, then they can.

 Do we have a policy on rent levels or is it up to the individual?

 Usually it's up to the individual.
 See the associate member policy in the resident's handbook for more detail.